g1f/jenkins-practice/README.md

 # jenkins-practice
-Some automation steps for the continious integration by using Jenkins:
+Simple steps to start continious integration by using Jenkins:
-1. Selenium IDE project for GUI tests
+1. Create test scripts
+2. Set Git integration for every build
-2. Script to execute
+3. Add bash command to execute test scripts
-3. GitHub synchronization checks
-4. HTML Report to send using the provided email
+4. Set auto-email sending about successed/failed build

+Next steps to upgrade our flow can be:
+1. Advanced HTML reports with TestNG/Junit
+2. TBA...